Join a Division Committee!

 Resources & Programs Committee

-The Resources & Programs Committee is led by an elected Chair and Chair-Elect.
-At the direction of the co-chairs, committee members support the curation, planning, promotion, and facilitation of the Division's many events and programs.
+The Resources & Programs Committee is led by two elected Co-Chairs.
+At their direction, committee members support the curation, planning, promotion, and facilitation of the Division's many events and programs.
 Other sub-committees or task leads may be established for specific programs or tasks (i.e., Book Club, Coffee & Conversations).

 Busiest period: Consistent with peaks of higher activity around large events (i.e., NPC, Women's History Month)